mjhoffm2/ReactTrainingTutorial/Part-8-%2D-Establishing-a-Basic-API.md

 https://github.com/mjhoffm2/react-demo/tree/Part-8

-The code for this part of the tutorial can be found in the `.net core 2.1` folder.
+The code for this part of the tutorial can be found in the `.net core 2.1` folder, on the `Part-8` branch.